niklasfrick/valheim-server-backup/README.md

 ### 2. Set world name

 1. Edit line 4 of `vhserverbackup.sh` and replace ENTERWORLDNAMEHERE with your world name to be backed up
+2. Edit <enter access token here> in line X to your access token for Google Drive.
+You'll find the tutorial here to get one: [Uploading files to Google Drive directly from the terminal using Curl](https://towardsdatascience.com/uploading-files-to-google-drive-directly-from-the-terminal-using-curl-2b89db28bb06)

 ### 3. Set up a crontab to automate execution